diego1389/dev_docs/Design patterns/Design patterns.md

     4. Implement a director class.
     5. Update to a fluent builder variation.

-4. Each concrete builder is in charge of keeping track of the representation of the complex object it creates, and retreiving that object when queried.
+4. Each concrete builder is in charge of keeping track of the representation of the complex object it creates, and retreiving that object when requeried.

 5. The director class handles the actual call to construct the complex object using t he concrete buildert.